Mr-MyDooM/WhatsApp-QT/README.md

 ### 🐧 Linux — First-Class Citizen
 This app is developed and tested primarily on Linux (because that's where real computing happens).
-Tested on openSUSE Tumbleweed + KDE, but should work on most modern distros.
+Tested on openSUSE Slowroll/Tumbleweed + KDE, but should work on most modern distros.
 If you're running Linux, you're in the sweet spot.
 Expect full feature support and the least surprises.